seanf316/PC-Haven/README.md

 `As a Developer, I can create a Facebook page and Newsletter for the site, so that customers can follow the site via their Facebook account or subscribe to our sites Newsletter to keep up to date with new sales or products that may be launching`

-The Web Marketing epic is for all User Stories related to Web Marketing like the setup of Newsletter and site Facebook page.
+The Web Marketing epic is for all User Stories related to Web Marketing like the setup of the Newsletter and the site Facebook page.

 #### **EPIC: SEO [#14](https://github.com/seanf316/PC-Haven/issues/15)**

 `As a Developer, I can research Google to find a list of short and long tail keyword, so that they can be applied to the sites code for SEO consideration`

-The SEO epic is for all User Stories related to the site SEO implementation.
+The SEO epic is for all User Stories related to the site's SEO implementation.

 #### **EPIC: Contact Us [#15](https://github.com/seanf316/PC-Haven/issues/16)**